sighingnow/jekyll-gitbook/_pages/Digital.md

 ### 3.4.
 Variable does not exist or has empty value

 Here is an example where the variable assigned to one of the parameters of flow node does not exist or has empty value.
-In this case there will be the following error in flow debugger.
+Flow debugger disaplays ***onError*** error next to the affected ***Create Task*** node.

 ![DC_Lab.12.19_Error_No_Value_1](/assets/images/DC_Lab_12.19._Error_No_Value_1.png)